vmcampos/pouchdb-phonegap/README.md

 pouchdb-phonegap
 ================

-Work in progress: trying to get PouchDB to work in PhoneGap/Cordova on Android
+Work in progress: trying to get PouchDB to work in PhoneGap/Cordova on Android as-is.

 PROBLEMS SO FAR:
 All the PouchDB code is added to the onDeviceReady() function that fires after "deviceready".
-After clicking on the "Add Class" button, the console reports that "addClasses()" is not found.
+The addClasses() and showClasses() functions are accessible now, and everything seems to work on an emulator.
+BUT it doesn't seem to work on an LG 730 Android 4.1.2 device.